Floorp-Projects/Floorp/dom/media/webrtc/third_party_build/gn-configs/README.md

     It may be possible to use the [Command Line Tools for Xcode 12.2](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_12.2/Command_Line_Tools_for_Xcode_12.2.dmg) for a smaller download.

+   In addition the aarch64 Rust target will need to be installed via: `rustup target add aarch64-apple-darwin`

 2. If generating on Windows 10, Visual Studio 2019 is required.
 Please follow the install instructions from [here](https://firefox-source-docs.mozilla.org/setup/windows_build.html)